petems/cucumber-puppet/README.md

 # cucumber-puppet

-`cucumber-puppet` is a tool for behavioral testing of Puppet manifests.
+`cucumber-puppet` is a tool for behavioral testing of Puppet catalogs.
 It provides the glue necessary to access Puppet's data structures from Cucumber's step definitions.